Updated: Feb 21, 2022

 When it comes to learning about Trading and Investment, the internet provides plenty of options.
 Besides, Amazon has millions of books on the topic of ‘Stock Market Trading.’
-However, it’s tough for beginners and intermediate level traders to find good books on Trading and Investment.
+However, it’s tricky for beginners and intermediate-level traders to find good books on Trading and Investment.

 |Also Read: Top 10 Most Influential Books to Change Your Life

 This book is recommended for all types of traders.

 This book is ranked #1 on my list of 10 must-read books on the stock market.
 I have multiple versions and copies of this book.
 It is written by Edwin Lefevre and can be described as a fictionalized biography of Jesse Livermore, one of the most famous and debated traders of all time.

 Jesse was known as "Boy Plunger" for his ability to make money in the bucket shops.
 Later, he also got the title "The Great Bear of Wall Street" as he made several million dollars during the 1907 and 1929 market crashes.
 He was carrying a massive short position during the 1929 crash and made over 100 Million Dollars, which is equivalent to 1.5 Billion in today's dollars.

 Jesse started his carrier as a quotation board boy in a broker office.
 He was fascinated by the price fluctuations and maintained a diary to log his observation every day.
 It's only after receiving a "hot tip" from a colleague; he jumped into betting in bucket shops to put his theories into practice.
 Very soon, he started making good money in bucket shops, and all of the bucket shops banned him.
 Left with no choice, he moved to New York and created havoc many times on Wall Street.